Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/terminal.md

 Clear: clear

 Remove all commands from the Terminal's display.
-If you use the ^ arrow, then you can still see some of the past commands used.
+If you use the up arrow key, then you can still see some of the past commands used.

 ```
 $ clear